Fourth of July gas prices could be the lowest since 2005

-RALEIGH, NC (WNCN) — There’s some good news for people planning on traveling for the upcoming Fourth of July holiday — gas prices are expected to be the lowest for the holiday weekend in more than a decade.
+RALEIGH, N.C. — There’s some good news for people planning on traveling for the upcoming Fourth of July holiday — gas prices are expected to be the lowest for the holiday weekend in more than a decade.

 Americans should set a record for travel over the holiday weekend with 44.2 million people expected to travel 50 miles or more away from their homes using all forms of transportation, according to AAA.Of those 44.2 million, 37.5 million are expected to drive.
 The organization says that 1.25 million more travelers will be traveling this year compared to last.